ed-dehaan/sumhdfe/README.md

 See <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3699777">deHaan (2021)</a> for discussion of within-FE variation and for explanation of the diagnostics produced by sumhdfe.
 Sumhdfe complements Sergio Correia's <a href="https://github.com/sergiocorreia/reghdfe"><strong>reghdfe</strong></a> Stata package for fixed effect regression models.

 <br>
 If you find these diagnostics to be useful, please cite: deHaan, Ed.
-(2021). *Using and Interpreting Fixed Effects Models*.
+(2021). <i>Using and Interpreting Fixed Effects Models</i>.
 Available at SSRN: https://ssrn.com/abstract=3699777.

  <br> <br>
   <span><strong>Authors:</strong> <br>